qbrc-cnap/cnap/docs/workflows.md

 and use that `max_file_size` in the `add_to_context` function to limit the displayed files to those smaller than 5Gb.

 **In summary**
 When creating a new input element, we advise that you start from a HTML interface that meets your needs and work backwards.
-Decide the content that is 1) user-independent and 2) user-dependent, and then "templatize" the HTML in the manner similar to above (using the "raw" tags to "hide" the user-dependent template code).
+Decide the content that is 1) user-independent and 2) user-dependent, and then "templatize" the HTML in the manner similar to above.
+Use the "raw" tags to "hide" the user-dependent template code on the first pass through templating.
 Once that is complete, then you can begin to edit the `gui_schema.json` file to formally include this new element.

 To use the file-chooser example, we started with HTML which would display a table populated by file information (filename, file size).
 We decided that the following parts of the table were user independent:
 - label (string)